labwc/labwc/CONTRIBUTING.md

 You can also get some useful system info with [drm_info](https://github.com/ascent12/drm_info)

+Use `sudo libinput debug-events` to show input events.

 ## Packaging

 Some distributions carry labwc in their repositories or user repositories.